Kelfang/Election_Analysis/README.md

 ## Project Overview
 The purpose of this project was to assist the Colorado Board of Elections with their election audit by counting the votes and determining the winner of a congressional race.

-1. Determine the total number of votes that were casted.
+1. Determine the total number of votes that were cast.
 2. Identify the list of candidates who received votes.
 3. Count the total number of votes each candidate received.
 4. Identify the percentage of votes that each candidate won.